LeetLLM

 The appeal system's real value is in generating training data:

-• •False Positives: These are gold.
+• False Positives: These are gold.
 They become "hard negatives" for the next training round of the Tier 1 classifier, actively reducing future false ban rates.
+On LogiFlow, a falsely blocked luxury watch listing because of aggressive brand-protection thresholds is a critical false positive to feed back.

-• •Confirmed Violations: Added to the dataset as new positive examples to strengthen pattern recognition.
+• Confirmed Violations: Added to the dataset as new positive examples to strengthen pattern recognition.
+A confirmed counterfeit electronics listing becomes a new positive training example for the image pipeline.

 Training moderation models on harmful content requires strict safety controls to prevent inadvertent exposure.
-The preferred approach is synthetic data generation: instead of feeding real toxic content to a model, prompt an LLM to generate complex adversarial and edge-case examples that teach the classifier to recognize subtle violations without handling actual harmful material.
+In practice, teams combine carefully controlled real examples from review queues with synthetic and adversarial examples that broaden coverage without forcing every engineer to handle raw toxic data.
+For the most sensitive categories, systems should prefer hashes, signatures, and restricted-access review tooling over broad dataset access.
 Human annotators who do review raw content operate under rotation policies and have access to psychological support, limiting cumulative exposure.
-Federated learning is another avenue where models train on distributed sensitive data without centralizing it.
-Verified decisions from the human review pipeline become ground-truth labels for offline retraining cycles, ensuring the automated system improves without engineers directly handling toxic datasets.
+Verified decisions from the human review pipeline become ground-truth labels for offline retraining cycles, ensuring the automated system improves while raw harmful data stays tightly controlled.

 Regulatory and cultural considerations